castorini/anserini/docs/regressions-msmarco-doc-segmented-unicoil-noexp.md

 ```

 To confirm, `msmarco-doc-segmented-unicoil-noexp.tar` is 11 GB and has MD5 checksum `11b226e1cacd9c8ae0a660fd14cdd710`.

-With the corpus downloaded, the following command will perform the complete regression, end to end, on any machine:
+With the corpus downloaded, the following command will perform the remaining steps below:

 ```bash
 python src/main/python/run_regression.py --index --verify --search --regression msmarco-doc-segmented-unicoil-noexp \
   --corpus-path collections/msmarco-doc-segmented-unicoil-noexp
 ```

-Alternatively, you can simply copy/paste from the commands below and obtain the same results.

 ## Indexing